PaperMC/Waterfall/README.md

 Travertine was forked because of the fact that Waterfall intends to only support protocol versions supported by upstream BungeeCord.

 Travertine will track upstream Waterfall and merge changes as needed.

+## How to (Server Admins)

+Download a copy of of Travertine.jar from our buildserver here: [Travertine](https://ci.destroystokyo.com/job/Travertine)

+Travertine requires **java 8** or above.

+## How To (Compiling from source)

+To compile Travertine, you need JDK8, git, bash, maven, and an internet connection.

+Clone this repo, run `./build.sh` from *bash*, get jar from `Travertine-Proxy/bootstrap/target`

 ## Join us